Back to top

 This competition invites participants to navigate and evade multiple prompt injection defences within an LLM-integrated email client.
 As an attacker, your goal is to craft emails with instructions for the LLM to execute your chosen task while avoiding detection.
 The competition is structured into various scenarios, each reflecting different levels of attacker knowledge and requiring successful email delivery, retrieval, and processing.

-Organizers: Sahar Abdelnabi, Giovanni Cherubin, Aideen Fay, Andrew Paverd, Mark Russinovich, Ahmed Salem, Egor Zverev, Javier Rando
+Organizers: Sahar Abdelnabi, Giovanni Cherubin, Aideen Fay, Andrew Paverd, Mark Russinovich, Ahmed Salem, Egor Zverev, and Javier Rando.

 🏁 Inference Attacks Against Document VQA